rhthomas/pt3p-zeta/README.md

 * `lib/` - Contains the library files of the implementation.
     * `setup` - Used to setup peripherals such as clocks/timers/pins etc. for the MSP430FR5793.
     * `spi` - Contains the SPI initialisation and transfer functions.
     * `uart` - Contains the UART initialisation and print functions for debugging.
     * `zeta` - This holds the main library functions for interfacing with the radio module.
 * `LICENSE` - Here is the copyright licenses of any other software that is used in this project (although it may not be included in the repo).
 * `README.md` - This file.
 * `main.c` - Combined main file which will demonstrate the proposed solution to the project.
 This will receive few updates until all other modules have been tested and work as expected.
-* `test-radio-rx.c` - Test receiving packets from radio module.
+* `test-radio-rx.c` - Test receiving packets from radio module. **Currently work in progress.**
 * `test-radio-tx.c` - Test transmitting packets from radio module. **Currently work in progress.**

 ## Documentation

 The library used in this project is documented with Doxygen style comments.
-The compiled Doxygen is not yet live online, but the link will reside [here](https://rhthomas.github.io/docs/zeta) when it is released.
+The compiled Doxygen is available [here](https://rhthomas.github.io/docs/zeta).

 ## TODO